The Autodesk Artist-in-Residence Program – Insightful Interview

 Andreas Bastian joined us in 2014 to develop new methods of 3D printing and since then has become our resident 3D Printing Research Scientist.
-During his residency he introduced autodesk products to an online global community, e-NABLE, who provides prosthetic devices to children.
+During his residency, he introduced Autodesk products to an online global community, e-NABLE, which provides prosthetic devices to children.
 Since then the community has grown to have over 8000 contributors (many using Autodesk products) and the community has provided an estimated number of over 1,500 devices to children worldwide.
 Here is a video.

 Externally, the reputation of the AiR Program has spread internationally bringing established artists/designers, thought leaders, academics/researchers, and various other experts to our diverse community.
 Even though we do very little to market the program, we are seeing a positive shift in the quantity and quality of our applicants, as well as the type of work that they are exploring.

-In the media, the artist in residence have made considerable waves in the space of art+design+technology demonstrating new ideas and sharing processes that take advantage of our unique tool sets.
+In the media, the artist in residence has made considerable waves in the space of art+design+technology demonstrating new ideas and sharing processes that take advantage of our unique toolsets.
 This has helped our company reach a broader audience, attract thought leaders who are bringing with them meaningful dialogue in and around the space of digital design and technology.